 5. Ipswich Nature Centre

 The Ipswich Nature Centre is home to a range of native Australian animals including dingoes, wallabies and bilbies as well as cute farm animals.
-Enjoy walking around the shady boardwalks for free, or book an Animal Encounter during school holidays, or Saturdays for groups of eight or more.
+Enjoy walking around the shady boardwalks for free, or book a VIP Animal Encounters tour for four or more people including lunch at the Prince Alfred Hotel.

 6. Koala Safari

 Spicers Hidden Vale is offering Koala Safaris out of the Hidden Vale Wildlife Centre.
-The centre is conducting a 12 month koala research program and are tracking 26 koalas with joeys expected soon.
-Tour the wildlife centre then head out to assist researchers locate and check the welfare of the koalas.
-Learn interesting facts about koalas.
-Runs for two hours on Tuesdays and Fridays from 2.30pm.
-After the two hours a cold beverage will be waiting for you.
-Cost is $75 with 75% going back into research projects.
-Bookings essential, and the tour is only available for Spicers guests at this time.
+The centre is conducting a koala research program and are tracking koalas and joeys.
+Tour the wildlife centre, then head out to assist researchers locate and check the welfare of the koalas and learn interesting facts about them.
+Tours runs for two hours and bookings essential.

 Want to make a weekend of it?
 Checkout the Tallavalley Farm B&B a working 50 acre farm where you can bring your dog or even your horse.
 Meet the resident cows and horses as well as chooks.
 The three bedroom, two bathroom cottage with full kitchen and laundry is only a short drive away from Haigslea Ewe Nique Hobby farm and the towns of Marburg and Rosewood.